Piotr Rajkiewicz

-Piotr Rajkiewicz (born 31 December 1967) is a former Polish footballer who played as a defender.
+Piotr Rajkiewicz (born 31 December 1967) is a Polish former professional footballer who played as a defender.
 He spent the majority of his career with Gwardia Warsaw, spending 9 seasons with the club over three different spells.
-He made a total of 19 appearances and scored one goal in Poland's top division with Widzew Łódź and Olimpia-Lechia Gdańsk.
+He made a total of 20 appearances and scored one goal in Poland's top division with Widzew Łódź and Olimpia-Lechia Gdańsk.